Residents and non-residents

 Slovenian legislation does not distinguish between foreign and domestic investors, but between residents and non-residents.
 The Foreign Exchange Act defines residents as:

-- companies and other legal persons with their seats registered in Slovenia, with the exception of their branches in other countries that perform profitable business;
+- companies and other legal persons with their seats registered in Slovenia, with the exception of their branches in other countries that perform business activity;

-- branches of foreign companies registered in Slovenia if they are engaged in profitable business;
+- branches of foreign companies registered in Slovenia if they are engaged in business activity;

 - individual entrepreneurs and natural persons who run their own business and have their seat or permanent residence in Slovenia;

 - natural persons with a permanent residence in Slovenia;